Ria424/developers-animatesdk-docs/Document_object/Document29.md

 #### Description

-Method; changes the index of the filter in the Filters list.
+Method; Changes the index of the filter in the Filters list.
 Any filters above or below *newIndex* are shifted up or down accordingly.
 For example, using the filters shown below, if you issue the command fl.getDocumentDOM().changeFilterOrder(3, 0), the filters are rearranged as follows:

 | **Before** | **After** |
 | --- | --- |